Half-Life 2's Patch Adds an Incredible Commentary

 It is a, I would say, very, very beginner-friendly distillation of the Pokemon Trading Card game experience, both the collecting side of things and also the playing side of things.

 It has, I would say, been extremely successful so far, just based on the amount of like coverage I am seeing of this game.
+And right now, it's just like the first set of cards are out

-every 12 hours basically, you get to open a pack of five random Pokemon cards from this set.
+with like some beginner quests and missions and stuff like that.
+The basic concept is every day, every 12 hours basically, you get to open a pack of five random Pokemon cards from

+And there's like a few different versions of these expansion packs.
 There's like a Charizard set and a Mewtwo set and a Pikachu set.

 And

+that's basically it.
 You collect cards by opening up these packs.

 It's very tactile.

-weird, unknown sort of ritual around it.
+weird unknown sort of ritual around it.

-yeah yeah sure uh but like it is genuinely very pleasurable to open up a pack of cards of any trading card game right like that is a a very um you've played a few of these is there any is there another card game that comes close to the like satisfaction that you get no right like hearthstone is also like five card packs, but it's like you buy a pack and then you click it and it explodes and then cards come out and then there's a little guy who'll be like, epic, which is like great.
+Like when you are spinning through and picking your pack, is it actually changing the cards inside or is that pretty much predetermined before you and is there a way that like if you tear the pack if you tear the top off the pack in a perfect line does it increase like no clearly not but especially since there's like a link to their legal documentation which details the percentage probability yeah sure uh but like it is genuinely very pleasurable to open up a pack of cards of any trading card game right like that is a a very um you've played a few of these is there any is there another card game that comes close to the like satisfaction that you get no right like hearthstone uh is also like five card packs, but it's like you

+which is like great.
 There is something different though about like picking your pack and then tearing it open and then watching the cards come out.

 Sometimes if there's a rare card inside the pack, a little light shoots out of the top of it as you tear it open and you're like, oh fuck yeah, what's going to be inside?